Richard0070/Discord-Selfbot-Demo/README.md

 6. Once you have successfully logged into your account, you will see this message in the terminal: "Logged in as {username}".

-**😝 Please do the steps carefully.
+**😝 Please follow the steps carefully.
 You can also change your selfbot's prefix by editing the `index.js` file.
 The default prefix is `d!`.
 For more info about the commands, run `d!help`.** If you wanna add more cool features, please check [discord.js-selfbot-v13 examples](https://github.com/aiko-chan-ai/discord.js-selfbot-v13/tree/main/examples).

 <hr>